AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

     osc token

 On the GitHub project page, click on "Settings", then click on "Integrations & services", then click on "Add service", enter "Obs" and select it.
-For example, for the `QtQuickApp`_ project go to :code:`https://github.com/probonopd/QtQuickApp/settings/installations`, and corresponding to https://build.opensuse.org/package/show/home:probono/QtQuickApp entered :code:`home:probono` for the project and :code:`QtQuickApp` for in the Package field, as well as the token generated above in the "Token" field.
+For example, for the `QtQuickApp`_ project go to :code:`https://github.com/probonopd/QtQuickApp/settings/installations`, and corresponding to https://build.opensuse.org/package/show/home:probono/QtQuickApp enter :code:`home:probono` for the project and :code:`QtQuickApp` in the Package field, as well as the token generated above in the "Token" field.
 Please note that you need to supply your own username and project name instead of the one in the example above.

-Now, whenever you do a :code:`git push` to my `QtQuickApp`_ project, OBS will build it for me.
+Now, whenever you do a :code:`git push` to your project, OBS will build it for you.

 .. _QtQuickApp: https://github.com/probonopd/QtQuickApp/